Gammelstadsviken, Norbotten

 Gammelstadsviken is a lake located in Luleå Municipality, in the province of Norrbotten, and is part of the Altersundet–Luleälven coastal area.
-The lake is a shallow clay plain lake, has an area of 2.19 square kilometers and has an elevation of 2 meters above sea level.
+The lake is a shallow clay plain lake, has an area of 2.19 square kilometres and has an elevation of 2 metres above sea level.
 It also has a low water turnover due to small catchment area and low precipitation in the coastal area, and its water depth does not exceed 4 m.
 This means that it is slowly becoming overgrown, today not due to land uplift, but due to subsidence by mud deposits and aquatic vegetation.
 Gammelstadsviken is located 5 km northwest of Luleå in the Gammelstadsviken Natura 2000 area.
 The lake was previously a sea bay but is now drained by the watercourse Sellingsundet.
 Gammelstadsviken has a rich bird fauna, of both migrating, resting and breeding birds: about 200 bird species have been observed at the lake.

 History

 Gammelstadsviken was once part of the same sea bay as Mjölkuddtjärnen, and they are ecologically connected, as they were part of the same water surface several hundred years ago.
-Today, the sea level is a few meters lower due to tectonic uplift.
+Today, the sea level is a few metres lower due to tectonic uplift.
 In the past, this was one of the entry routes to Gammelstaden, as sea routes reached both north and south of Porsön, and further through Gammelstadsviken.
-The harbor itself was relocated depending on the sea level, but for a long time, it was located below the current Hägnan.
+The harbour itself was relocated depending on the sea level, but for a long time, it was located below the current Hägnan.
 In the middle of the 17th century, the town and its port were moved to present-day Luleå.
-Gammelstadsviken was also the route for the peasants who would travel to the church and the church town on weekends.
+Gammelstadsviken was also the route for peole who travelled to the church and the church town on weekends.

 The beaches around the bay were once used for cultivation, pastures, and hayfields.
 Much of this is now overgrown with forest but still bears traces of cultivation, including ditches.
 From Porsön to Köpmanholmen, across Sellingsundet, there is a constructed marsh path, the so-called Brännvinsstigen.
 Sellingsundet was named after the surveyor and engineer Theodor Selling, who had his farm on Köpmanholmen.
 Selling had the road built in the middle of the 19th century with the help of workers with alcohol problems.
-Rumor has it that they were not only given food and shelter at Köpmanholmen but also paid in drinks, hence the name of the path.
+Rumour has it that they were not only given food and shelter at Köpmanholmen but also paid in drinks, hence the name of the path.
 At the bridge over Sellingsundet, there are remains of a dam from the early 19th century.
 There were also plans to lower Gammelstadsviken through a canal to Notviken in the river to extract more farmland.
 But the drop was too small for the project to have any effect.
-Gammelstadsviken was thus spared the development that took place at Persöfjärden, which was lowered by almost 2 meters in the 20th century.
+Gammelstadsviken was thus spared the development that took place at Persöfjärden, which was lowered by almost 2 metres in the 20th century.
 If this had happened in Gammelstadsviken, it would be largely overgrown with aquatic vegetation today.